Saturday 20 of February 2021

 Our goal is to become self sufficient with our food.
 We need five years to achieve this.
 We will reach this goal in five steps.
 In the first year, we worked the land, clearing it and creating a fine tilth, removing the stones and weeds.
 At the same time, we composted, then used compost as a fertilizer for the first sowing in the second year: potatoes and onions, peas and beans, tomatoes and peppers and many more things.
 We also would recommend a permaculture course at Quinta Vale da Lama in Lagos.
 For today’s recipe, almost all of the ingredients are from our own garden.
-This third year’s harvest was: green beans, broccoli, tomatoes, onions, potatoes and sweet potatoes, garlic and bay leaves.
-It’s a recipe for an autumn day.
+This fourth year’s harvest was: green beans, broccoli, tomatoes, onions, potatoes and sweet potatoes, garlic and bay leaves.
+It’s a recipe for a winter day.

 We also have strawberries planted in aquaponics cork boards in a 5m by 2m tank which is where we are also experimenting with growing herbs.
 Aquaponics has the advantage of doing away with watering, as plants grow directly in the water.